crllect/How-to-make-an-ultraviolet-proxy/README.md

 # How to make a Ultraviolet proxy, or connect it with your frontend

+>[!IMPORTANT]
+>THIS IS ONLY FOR UV 3.X, IF YOU CANNOT AFFORD A SERVER, OR WANT TO USE A FREE HOST LIKE VERCEL AND RENDER, FOLLOW THIS [TUTORIAL INSTEAD](https://github.com/crllect/UV-on-vercel)

 This guide covers the setup of Ultraviolet (UV), including creating a new basic frontend or integrating your existing one.
 If you need assistance, feel free to DM me on Discord @crllect.
 Huge thanks to @percslol for help with migrating to 3.x.x

 ## PREFACE